oasisprotocol/old-docs/src/operators/architecture-overview.md

   be able to specify conditions on the nodes to run compute for their runtime.
-  Node operators can make themselves available to runtimes, or, if you’re a runtime developer looking for operators, you can find a list of potential partners on the [Node Operator Leaderboards](https://github.com/oasislabs/oasis-runtime) as a way to identify potential partners.
+  Node operators can make themselves available to runtimes, or, if you’re a runtime developer looking for operators, you can find a list of potential partners on the Node Operator Leaderboards as a way to identify potential partners.
 * **Paying for transactions:** In order to pay for consensus layer transactions, runtime developers will need to provide a deposit used (1) to reserve a spot on the network; and (2) as a drawdown mechanism to pay for consensus-layer transactions.

+[Oasis Eth/WASI Runtime]: https://github.com/oasislabs/oasis-ethwasi-runtime

 ## An Example of ParaTime: Oasis Labs’ Data Sovereignty Runtime